Why I Almost Love DreamHost

 How’s that?
 Basically, because DreamHost

-- provides many features (as a web professional, you always like that), and that doesn’t just mean the usual stuff but rather Ruby on Rails, CVS and Subversion/SVN, streaming support, WebDAV, Jabber, shell access, etc.
+provides many features (as a web professional, you always like that), and that doesn’t just mean the usual stuff but rather Ruby on Rails, CVS and Subversion/SVN, streaming support, WebDAV, Jabber, shell access, &c.

 An important point is the disk storage and bandwidth aspect.
-On the one hand, that is still a problem when it comes to other providers and DreamHost solves that once and for all (you have to be too successful if it doesn’t).
-On the other hand, it’s solved very interestingly by weekly bonuses.
+On the one hand, this is a common problem with most providers and DreamHost solves it once and for all (you have to be too successful to run into storage and bandwidth issues).
+On the other hand, it’s solved very interestingly through weekly bonuses.
 These bonuses play an important part in the overall experience since they make you “feel more safe” and they also mean interesting opportunities.
-(For example, it finally allowed me to outsource all my project stuff – I just dropped the local CVS setup, created an SVN repository, and yet never have to worry that there’s not enough webspace.)
+(For example, it finally allowed me to outsource all my project stuff—I just dropped the local CVS setup, created an SVN repository, and yet never have to worry that there’s not enough webspace.)

-Figure: Screenshot of DreamHost’s former “Disk” and “Xfer” display.
+Figure: Screenshot of DreamHost’s former “Disk” and “Xfer” info.

 Long story short, DreamHost made me a happy customer.
 A happy customer even though there is one thing that occasionally upsets me: Uptime could be better.
 (Monitoring my sites with Montastic reveals more breakdowns with DreamHost than with my German provider, the latter meaning almost 0 outages per year though.)
 I’m confident however that DreamHost brings that under control as well.
 So if you like me to cut the blah blah I may just recommend to try Dreamhost (promo code “j9t” will bring you “1 extra free lifetime domain registration”).
-They even get promo systems right.
+DreamHost gets promo systems right, too.

 Update (March 1, 2009)